-If you are getting ready to sell your home, its time to gather the key members of your home selling team to help you prepare for a successful home sale.
-That team includes a professional home stager, a great real estate photographer and a Realtor with your best interests as their number one priority!
+Time to sell your home?
+It’s also time to gather the key members of your home selling team to prepare for a successful home sale.
+This includes a professional home stager, a great real estate photographer and a Realtor who is a marketing ninja and has your best interests as their number one priority!

-How do you find the best people for your home selling team?
+How do you find the best people for you team?
 Let’s start with your home stager.
 When hiring a home stager, I suggest you as the seller do this yourself.
 Get the best!
 See my blog article on Why Hire a Professional Home Stager to find out more.

 Home staging can help you make a substantial amount more in the final asking price if your staging is done right!
 You should be able to make back the price you invested in staging and more!
 And, you may be able to write the staging costs off your taxes as advertising costs on your home sale.
 Staging needs to be done right to get buyers to fall in love with your house and want to pay your asking price or more.